Wondering about blockchain for supply chain management? You’ve come to the right place.

-Blockchain is set to become a real game-changer for the supply chain management.
+Blockchain is set to become a real game-changer for supply chain environment.
 Blockchain technology arrived on the scene back in 2008, when Satoshi Nakamoto published his paper “Bitcoin: A Peer-to-Peer Electronic Cash System“.
 Few people outside the tech industry even noticed this monumental event until 2017, when bitcoin exploded in value and sent the world rushing into a cryptocurrency gold rush.

 This explosion sent shockwaves around the globe.
 Not only did it represent an easy way to make a quick buck, but it also created a whole industry built on cryptocurrencies, and more importantly, the blockchain technology that underlies them.